Intense Pulsed Light (IPL) Laser Skin Rejuvenation Treatment

 What is Intense Pulsed Light?

 Intense Pulsed Light is a photorejuvenation cosmetic procedure.
 Laser (light) energy is pulsed to penetrate the sub-surface of the skin layers and is absorbed by blood vessels or by pigment.
 The energy insults these targets and the body begins its natural healing process.
+At Totality, the Lumenis M22 machine is used to deliver Intense Pulsed Light treatments.
+The M22 uses IPL to treat over 30 skin conditions including: dark spots and hyper-pigmentation, hair removal, rosacea, vascular legions, cherry hemangiomas, and acne.

 Is Intense Pulsed Light safe?

 Intense Pulsed Light uses gentle energy parameters to assure safe, effective treatment.
 Uniquely shaped pulses precisely heat their intended targets, causing remarkably little or no skin damage or discomfort to surrounding normal skin.
 Clinical trials conducted by leading authorities on pulsed light document its safety and effectiveness.
+The Lumenis M22 IPL uses Optimal Pulse Technology which allows for further control of the pulse shape, energy, and duration making the patient experience more comfortable and safe.

 What are the benefits of Intense Pulsed Light?